shaolaizheyitao/MQTT/servers.md

 [VerneMQ](http://verne.mq) is an enterprise ready, high-performance, distributed MQTT message broker.
 It scales horizontally and vertically on commodity hardware to support a high number of concurrent publishers and consumers while maintaining low latency and fault tolerance.
 VerneMQ is Apache2 licensed.

+## HBMQTT

+[HBMQTT](http://community.beerfactory.org/wiki/bin/view/HBMQTT/) is an open-source implementation of MQTT broker and client.
+It uses Python 3.4 asyncio library for providing a mono-threaded, non-blocking implementation of the protocol.

 **More information on brokers**